School Supplies

 Important Things to Note

-All your lectures, tutorials, practicals, and midterms in first year will be during the work week (Monday – Friday) from 9 AM – 6 PM.
-In your timetable, there will be a gap spanning a couple of hours during which midterms are scheduled; in the sample timetable above, this midterm timeslot was on Mondays and Thursdays from 9 AM – 11 AM (this may be different for your year).
+All your lectures, tutorials, practicals, and midterms in first year will be during the school week (Monday – Friday) from 9 AM – 6 PM.
+In your timetable, there will be two-hour gaps during which midterms will be scheduled; in the sample timetable above, this test block was on Mondays and Thursdays from 9 AM – 11 AM (this may be different for your year).

 Every day, you will have at least one hour-long break between classes, which acts as a lunch period (this break may not occur at the same time every day).
 We recommend you use it to take a break and eat with friends!
 Be sure to check out some of our food recommendations.

 Many of your back-to-back classes will be in different buildings.
 This may seem odd at first, but walking is an excellent healthy break between the long sitting times in lectures!
-The classes are also within reasonable walking distance, plus there’s U of T time, so you don’t always need to run.
+Due to the proximity of the engineering buildings, the classes are also within reasonable walking distance; plus there’s U of T time, so you won’t need to run.

 First-year schedules usually cannot be rearranged unless religious, medical, Varsity athletic, or other important accommodations need to be made.
 If you have a significant request, we encourage you to speak with your academic advisor.

-We recommend you follow your timetable and attend your designated lectures and tutorials.
-However, because tutorials and practicals may include attendance or quizzes for marks, if you have a good justification for doing so, you might be able to speak with that course’s teaching team to request to attend a different time slot.
-However, if you require recurring accommodation, speaking with your Academic Advisor will be the best option.
+You should follow your timetable and attend your designated lectures and tutorials.
+However, because tutorials and practicals may include attendance or quizzes for marks, if you have a proper justification for attending a different time slot, you can speak with that course’s teaching team to make a request.
+However, if you require recurring accommodation, speaking with your Academic Advisor is the best option.

 In first year, between going to class, doing homework, and studying, you will likely put in around 50 hours of work per week (this number may increase or decrease based on midterms, projects, and exams).
 This will likely be more than what you had in high school, and it is okay to feel a little bit overwhelmed!
 Yes, first year will be challenging, but you can absolutely get good grades, engage in extracurricular activities, and make time for personal endeavours with proper time management, focus, and effort